 In all of these scenarios, the caregiver has multiple layers of responsibility, including family responsibilities, providing emotional support and in some cases, financial support, both to their parents and grown children.

 It is estimated that American families provide 80 to 90 percent of all in-home long-term care services for their aging family members, disabled adult children, and other loved ones.
 These services may include assistance with day-to-day activities, coordination of doctors’ appointments, medications, and assistance with financial, legal, and emotional needs.
 It is impossible to put a price on these services, but they do take their toll.
 The caregiver may experience stress, burnout, depression, isolation, and a sense of being trapped or overwhelmed.

 Some of the common stressors that affect sandwich generation caregivers are:

 - Balancing time between parents and children’s needs while attending to their own needs

 - Finding time for their marriage

 - Finding the time and resources, both financial and emotional needed for themselves and their loved ones

-- Fighting feelings of feelings of isolation and guilt
+- Fighting feelings of isolation and guilt

 - Dealing with resentment

-While keeping lines of communication open, holding regular family meetings, sharing responsibility with partners and siblings and asking for assistance are all important; there are instances where professional counseling may be beneficial.
-Great Lakes Psychology Group has therapists who specialize in stress management, marital counseling, family therapy and parenting support.
+While keeping lines of communication open, holding regular family meetings, sharing responsibility with partners and siblings, and asking for assistance are all important; there are instances where professional counseling may be beneficial.
+Great Lakes Psychology Group has therapists who specialize in stress management, marital counseling, family therapy, and parenting support.
 Please contact Great Lakes Psychology Group today regarding your needs and those of your family.
 Our goal is to help you improve the quality of your life and those of your loved ones, both older and younger.